tychay/one-click-child-theme/readme.txt

 == TODO List ==

-* Add an "add file" button the the editor to allow you to edit any file.
 * There is a buffering issue with form handling occurring so late, fix that.
+See https://codex.wordpress.org/Plugin_API/Action_Reference/admin_post_(action)
+* The in theme button for childing is no longer there.
+Figure out if I can add it back.
 * In some cases, settings_error() can be shown twice.
 Remove settings_error() after buffering fixed
 * Better support for grandchildren (should copy the files over)
 * Support for multiple theme directories [ may be fixed ]